Montesquieu: Political philosophy

+The Spirit of Law

 The theory of the separation of powers largely derives from The Spirit of Law:

 In every state there are three kinds of power: the legislative authority, the executive authority for things that stem from the law of nations, and the executive authority for those that stem from civil law.

 By virtue of the first, the prince or magistrate enacts temporary or perpetual laws, and amends or abrogates those that have been already enacted.
 By the second, he makes peace or war, sends or receives embassies, establishes the public security, and provides against invasions.
 By the third, he punishes criminals, or determines the disputes that arise between individuals.
 The latter we shall call the judiciary power, and the other, simply, the executive power of the state.

-— The Spirit of Law, XI, 6.
+— Montesquieu, The Spirit of Law, XI, 6.

 Montesquieu argues that each power should only exercise its own functions; he is quite explicit here:

 When in the same person or in the same body of magistracy the legislative authority is combined with the executive authority, there is no freedom, because one can fear lest the same monarch or the same senate make tyrannical laws in order to carry them out tyrannically.

 Again there is no freedom if the authority to judge is not separated from the legislative and executive authorities.
 If it were combined with the legislative authority, power over the life and liberty of the citizens would be arbitrary, for the judge would be the legislator.
 If it were combined with the executive authority, the judge could have the strength of an oppressor.

 All would be lost if the same man or the same body of principals, or of nobles, or of the people, exercised these three powers: that of making laws, that of executing public resolutions, and that of judging crimes or disputes between individuals.

-— The Spirit of Law, XI, 6.
+— Montesquieu, The Spirit of Law, XI, 6.

 If the legislative branch appoints the executive and judicial powers, as Montesquieu indicated, there will be no separation or division of its powers, since the power to appoint carries with it the power to revoke.